Sebastian-Sonne/playfair-project/README.md

 Feel free to choose the path that aligns with your goals, whether it's tackling the challenge or leveraging the solution for other purposes.
 Happy coding!

 ## How to Contribute: ##
-Contributions are welcome.
 Contributions are welcome!
 Whether you're a student looking to improve existing features or an experienced developer suggesting enhancements, your input is valuable.
 * As listed in the title, the appliction itself is in german.
 Feel free to translate the existing version into an **englisch version of the program**.
 I am open to answer any upcoming question.

 ## Disclaimer: ##

 **Note:** The Playfair encryption algorithm implemented in this project has inherent limitations.
 It is crucial to be aware of the following constraints:

-0. **Language Barrier:** The user interface is in german, as well as all the code comments and description in the "Verschluesslung" class.
+0. **Language Barrier:** The user interface is in german, as well as all the code comments and description in the "Verschluesselung" class.

 1. **Exclusion of the Letter 'J':** Playfair encryption, as applied in this project, excludes the letter 'J' due to historical implementations.
 This limitation may affect the representation of certain text and impacts the key space.